hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 Note that you must add the ‘file =’ to your second argument.

-Now remove them with `rm()` (be careful with this function though, it is permanent!) and load them back in with `load()`
+Now to test out how .RData files work, remove them from your environment with `rm()` (*be careful with this function though, it is permanent!*) and load them back in with `load()`

 ``` r
 rm(poudre_hwy, poudre_points_prj)
 ```

-See they are no longer in your Environment pane, but after you load the .RData file back in, it loads in those three objects with the same names they were given when you saved them.
+See they are no longer in your Environment pane, but after you load the .RData file back in, it loads in those two objects with the same environmental names they were given when you saved them.

 ``` r
 load("data/spatial_objects.RData")